clara-espinosa/Germination_phenology/README.md

   germination phenology in 54 co-occurring species from temperate and Mediterranean alpine communities.
-Using long-term field microclimatic data series, we precisely mimicked two contrasting microclimatic
-  conditions: (1) windy exposed edges with snow-free period in winter and warmer temperatures in summer (“fellfield”) and (2) sheltered areas with lengthy snow cover and cooler temperatures (“snowbed”) in growth chambers.
+Using long-term field microclimatic data series, we precisely mimicked two contrasting microclimatic conditions in growth chambers: (1) windy exposed edges with a snow-free period in winter and warmer temperatures in summer (“fellfield”) and (2) sheltered areas with lengthy snow cover and cooler temperatures (“snowbed”).
 We validated the laboratory results with field sowing experiments to provide a complete picture of germination phenology.
 - **Key Results** The analysis of phenology traits demonstrated that both communities displayed similar responses to microclimatic variation.
-Accumulated microclimatic differences of 2-3 degrees Celsius a week, across a whole year in the laboratory, resulted in a quantifiable germination phenology delay, with an average of 60 and 45 days in snowbed conditions.
+Accumulated microclimatic differences of 2-3 degrees Celsius a week, across a whole year in the laboratory, resulted in a quantifiable germination phenology delay, in snowbed conditions with an average of 60 and 45 days for temperate and Mediterranean alpine respectively.
 The results from climatic chambers under realistic microclimatic conditions were consistent with the germination phenology registered from field experiments.
-We also observed macroclimatic effects resulting in reduced dormancy and increased autumn germination in Mediterranean alpine species.
+We also observed macroclimatic effects manifested as reduced dormancy and increased autumn germination in Mediterranean alpine species.
 - **Synthesis** This study combines novel laboratory and field experimentation to tackle the understudied topic of germination phenology in habitats with sharp microclimatic gradients.